 An Architect Understands Your Requirements and Needs:

 Every client is different and has a different lifestyle.
-Depending on the needs and the lifestyle of the client, he designs and utilizes the space efficiently for any kind of buildings.
+Depending on the needs and the lifestyle of the client, he designs and utilizes the space efficiently for any building.

 During the initial meeting, he understands your requirements and vision of the house and translates that into a concept home design.
 He also ensures that the plan complies with the building codes from respected planning authorities like BBMP, BDA, BMRDA, KIDB, etc.